DantiniMarco/API_Project_2020_Polimi/README.md

 # API Polimi Project 2020
-Text Editor project developed in sept 2020 during a university projet in C.
+Text Editor project developed in sept 2020 during a university assignment in C.